 OTHER ADVANTAGES

-At the same time that the class were busy with the day’s bookwork, I could mark and assess their previously completed pages.
+At the same time that the class was busy with the day’s bookwork, I could mark and assess their previously completed pages.
 Not having to take books home was great!

 Whenever pupils returned after an absence and needed a guideline for catching up on missed work, they could borrow the relevant page from a classmate.
 Simultaneously, the owners of those pages were able to continue their bookwork of the moment.